Arabian wolf

 The Arabian wolf (Canis lupus arabs) is a subspecies of gray wolf native to the Arabian Peninsula—to the west of Bahrain, as well as Oman, southern Saudi Arabia, and Yemen.
 It is also found in Israel’s Negev and Arava Deserts, Jordan, Palestine, and Egypt's Sinai Peninsula.
 It is the smallest gray wolf subspecies and a specialized xerocole (arid-adapted) animal that normally lives in smaller familial packs.
-Arabian wolves are omnivorous and opportunistic eaters; they consume small to medium-sized prey, from insects, reptiles and birds to rodents and small ungulates, such as young Nubian ibex and several species of gazelle (Arabian, goitered, Dorcas, and mountain gazelles).
+Arabian wolves are omnivorous and opportunistic eaters; they consume small to medium-sized prey, from insects, reptiles and birds to rodents and small ungulates, such as young Nubian ibex and several species of gazelle (Arabian, goitered, dorcas, and mountain gazelles).

 Taxonomy

-Once thought to be synonymous with C. l. pallipes (the Indian wolf), the Arabian wolf was designated Canis lupus arabs by the British zoologist Reginald Innes Pocock in 1934.
+Once thought to be synonymous with the Indian wolf (C. l. pallipes), the Arabian wolf was designated Canis lupus arabs by the British zoologist Reginald Innes Pocock in 1934.
 Pocock noted its smaller skull and smaller size.
 In the third edition of Mammal Species of the World published in 2005, the mammalogist W. Christopher Wozencraft listed under the wolf Canis lupus the subspecies Canis lupus arabs.
 A 2014 study suggests that genetically the Arabian wolf is closer to C. l. lupus than it is to C. l. pallipes and supports the subspecies designation C. l. arabs.
 There has been admixture with domestic dogs, but it is unclear whether this is why this wolf is genetically closer to C. l. lupus.
 This raises a concern of extinction by hybridization as Arabian wolves are more adapted to desert life than wolf/dog hybrids.

 In Israel and Palestine, there is some disagreement as to the exact taxonomic status of wolves.
 Some scientists hold that two subspecies of wolf are present: C. l. pallipes in the northern parts and C. l. arabs in the south.
 They point out that the southern wolves are smaller than the northern wolves, which are also darker and have longer fur.
 Other scientists consider the wolf in the area to be C. l. arabs, with no real distinction between northern and southern wolves.
 As in other countries, there is interbreeding with feral dogs, which adds an element of uncertainty.

 Admixture with other Canis species

 In 2018, whole genome sequencing was used to compare members of the genus Canis.
-The study found evidence of gene flow between African golden wolves, golden jackals, and grey wolves (from Saudi Arabia and Syria).
-One African golden wolf from the Egyptian Sinai Peninsula showed high admixture with the Middle Eastern grey wolves and dogs, highlighting the role of the land bridge between the African and Eurasian continents in canid evolution.
+The study found evidence of gene flow between African wolves, golden jackals, and grey wolves (from Saudi Arabia and Syria).
+One African wolf from the Egyptian Sinai Peninsula showed high admixture with the Middle Eastern grey wolves and dogs, highlighting the role of the land bridge between the African and Eurasian continents in canid evolution.
 The African golden wolf was found to be the descendant of a genetically admixed canid of 72% grey wolf and 28% Ethiopian wolf ancestry.